-Corrugated Garage Roof Sheets – there are several coatings and sealants that can be spray applied to the surface and underside of asbestos containing cement roof sheets.
+Corrugated Garage Roof Sheets – there are several coatings and sealants that can be sprayed to the surface and underside of asbestos-containing cement roof sheets.
 This will effectively seal in the fibres preventing their release.

-Asbestos Soffits – these can be painted with a masonry-type paint to seal in fibres and prevent their release.
-If you want a low cost roofline, then both the timber fascias and asbestos soffits can be capped with plastic boards, this would seal in any asbestos effectively.
+Asbestos Soffits – these can be painted with masonry-type paint to seal in fibres and prevent their release.
+If you want a low-cost roofline, then both the timber fascias and asbestos soffits can be capped with plastic boards, this would seal in any asbestos effectively.

-Marcus Lockett, from SPI Performance Coatings wrote the following in a publication last year:
+Marcus Lockett, from SPI Performance Coatings wrote the following in a publication back in 2016:

 While many people’s instinct might be to remove asbestos, it’s worth remembering that it’s not necessarily the safest or most cost effective solution.
 Providing the asbestos is deemed to be in good condition, taking the route of asbestos encapsulation is a highly effective, more affordable way of managing asbestos, not to mention, less hazardous and more efficient.

 Sealing and encapsulation is an affordable and safe way to manage asbestos.